Student Conduct Code: Academic Integrity and General MisconductSkip to content Skip to main navigation

 Owner: Vice Provost for Student Affairs

 1.1.1 Students who also serve as TC employees may be subject to separate disciplinary proceedings by virtue of their employment status.
-TC has other policies that relate to staff and faculty as well as policies (such as the Policy on Protection from Harassment) that apply to all members in this community.
+TC has other policies that relate to staff and faculty as well as policies that apply to all members of the community.
+All TC policies may be found in the Policy Library.
 Nothing in this Code shall prevent an investigation or discipline under other applicable College policies.

-1.3 Vice Provost for Student Affairs: The Vice Provost for Student Affairs has overall responsibility for overseeing proceedings and all matters related to the enforcement of this Policy.
+1.3 Vice Provost for Student Affairs: The Vice Provost for Student Affairs has overall responsibility for overseeing proceedings and all matters related to the enforcement of this Code.
 The Vice Provost for Student Affairs may identify a designee to carry out these responsibilities.

 1.4.1 The jurisdiction of the SCC extends to both areas of the TC disciplinary system: Academic Integrity and General Misconduct.

-1.4.2 The SCC shall be comprised of three students, three professional staff members, and three faculty members.
+1.4.2 The SCC shall be comprised of three students, three professional staff members and three faculty members.
 Its members shall serve staggered terms to ensure continuity as members of the SCC rotate on and off the Committee.

 1.4.3 SCC hearings are conducted by a three-member panel of the SCC convened by the Vice Provost for Student Affairs or designee.

-2.3.1 Cheating: using or attempting to use unauthorized assistance, material, or study aids in examinations or other academic work;
+2.3.1 Cheating: using or attempting to use unauthorized assistance, material or study aids in examinations or other academic work;

-2.3.2 Plagiarism: using the ideas, data, or language of another without specific or proper acknowledgement;
+2.3.2 Plagiarism: using the ideas, data or language of another without specific or proper acknowledgement;

-2.3.3 Fabrication: submitting contrived or altered information in any academic exercise, such as making up data, citing nonexistent articles, contriving events and sources of information;
+2.3.3 Fabrication: submitting contrived or altered information in any academic exercise such as making up data, citing nonexistent articles, contriving events and sources of information;